 - Encourage careful discussion and collective understanding of bioethical issues related to global clinical trials

-- Develop approaches to address pressing and emerging bioethical issues
+- Develop approaches to address emerging bioethical issues

 |The administration of an investigational product via Expanded Access is not meant to answer questions about the product’s safety and effectiveness; rather, it is intended to treat an individual patient with a serious or immediately life-threatening disease or condition for which no satisfactory alternative therapy exists.
 In the absence of robust guidance for assessing requests for expanded access, physicians and sponsors are left without a critical understanding of the legal, ethical, and financial considerations that ought to influence expanded access determinations.||December 2017: Toolkit MRCT Center Expanded Access to Investigational Products: A practical Approach for Sponsors, Physicians, and Institutional Review Boards|

 |Clinical trials are closed prematurely for a variety of reasons, including for scientifically-driven reasons of efficacy, safety, and futility wherein there is no justification for continuing to enroll participants.
 The majority of clinical trials, however, terminate early as a result of operational issues—such as inadequate recruitment, commercial product viability, insufficient funding or resources, or de-prioritization by an investigator, institution, or sponsor.
 The decision to terminate a trial raises complex ethical questions regarding the appropriate communication with and responsibilities owed to participants.|